 I’ve never had much trouble attracting women.
 I’ve always thought it was for a combination of reasons.
 I was always slightly elusive, which drew many on, plus I had the nonchalance of someone indifferent to public opinion.
-On top of that I had wit and intelligence – I was an interesting, often fun person to be around.
-I’d like to think my more sensitive qualities played a part, but it seems to me that only ever counts as we become more intimate.
-There are women today who think I’m a hard bastard, and somehow like me for it.
+On top of that, I had wit and intelligence – I was an interesting, often fun person to be around.
+I want to think my more sensitive qualities played a part, but it seems to me that only ever counts as we become more intimate.
+There are women today who think I’m a hard bastard and somehow like me for it.
 To discover that I’m actually quite sensitive too comes as an unexpected twist.

 I did some reading over the weekend while I was in the maelstrom.
-I’m always reading and I have an open mind.
+I’m always reading, and I have an open mind.
 I was thinking about what I wanted and what I felt.
-In the background was this other woman, A, who I like, but don’t know yet if I like her enough in that way.
-I want to find that out, but as I considered that and did my reading and felt as I did I came to admit another undoubted flaw.
+In the background was this other woman, who I like, but don’t know if I like in that way.
+That’s neither here nor there, but as I considered that and did my reading, I came to admit another undoubted flaw.